skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomer and Levim stroll up to the door way and knock.

-"Mister Norvus?", Levim calls out.
+Levim calls out, "Mister Norvus?"

 A voice from inside answers, "Ah yes.
 Come in boy!"

 "Um.
-Okay", the kid looks at Eomer and then back at the door.
+Okay," the kid looks at Eomer and then back at the door.
 He can sense that he's missing some element of protocol by taking a stranger into someone else's house uninvited, but he doesn't really know how this should be done.
 With a shrug he pushes the door open and enters.